 Once you pay a holding deposit the landlord or agent should stop advertising the property.

-What happens next depends on whether you enter into a tenancy agreement :
+What happens next depends on whether you enter into an occupation contract:

-If you decide to enter into a tenancy agreement
+If you decide to enter into an occupation contract

-You have 15 days from when you pay a holding deposit to enter into a tenancy agreement.
-This is called the deadline for agreement.
+You have 15 days from when you pay a holding deposit to enter into an occupation contract.
+This is called the ‘deadline for agreement’.

 You can agree a different deadline with the landlord or agent in writing.

-If you enter into a tenancy agreement, the landlord should either:
+If you enter into an occupation contract, the landlord should either:

-• return your holding deposit within 7 days of the date of the tenancy, or
+• return your holding deposit within 7 days of the date the contract begins, or

-• put it towards a tenancy deposit or the first rent payment.
+• put it towards a security deposit or the first rent payment.